marcace-montesa/honeypot-captcha/README.md

 The purpose of this application is to demonstrate the following security concepts:
 * Implementation and utilization of simple CAPTCHA on a webpage.
 * Ability to record client information and secure log storage.
 * Demonstration of secure coding practices.
-(Preventative measures against hardcoded secrets, injection attacks, and the implementation of rate limiting).
+(Including: preventative measures against hardcoded secrets, injection attacks, and the implementation of rate limiting).
-* Configuration of AWS IAM roles, EC2 Security Groups, and CloudWatch logs.
+* Configuration of AWS IAM roles, network security groups, and CloudWatch logs.

 **Disclaimer:** This project is for educational/demo purposes only.
 It should not be used as a production CAPTCHA solution.